suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Once a CEK is available, the steps described in {{content-enc}} are applicable.
 These steps apply to both content key distribution methods.

-Another attack concerns battery exhaustion.
-An attacker may swap detached payloads and thereby force the device to process a wrong payload.
-While this attack will be detected, a device may have performed energy-expensive flash operations already.
-These operations may reduce the lifetime of devices when they are battery powered Iot devices.
-See
-{{flash}} for further discussion about IoT devices using flash memory.

-Including the digest of the encrypted payload allows the device to detect a battery exhaustion attack before energy consuming decryption and flash operations took place.
-Including the digest of the plaintext payload is adequate when battery exhaustion attacks are not a concern.

 # Content Key Distribution

 The sub-sections below describe two content key distribution methods,